 By Nichola Groom

-The auction, which will continue on Thursday, is the first offshore wind lease sale under Biden, who has made expansion of offshore wind a cornerstone of his plans to tackle global warming and decarbonize the U.S. electricity grid by 2035, while creating tens of thousands of jobs.
+It will be the first offshore wind lease sale under the administration of President Joe Biden, who has made the expansion of offshore wind a cornerstone of his strategy to address global warming and decarbonize the U.S. electricity grid by 2035.

-The intense interest in the auction marks a major step forward for offshore wind power in the United States, which has lagged European nations in developing the technology.
+The auction‘s scale marks a major step forward for offshore wind power in the United States, which has lagged European nations in developing the technology.
 Currently, the United States has just two small offshore wind facilities, off the coasts of Rhode Island and Virginia, along with two additional commercial-scale projects recently approved for development.

-BOEM is offering 488,201 acres in shallow waters between New York’s Long Island and New Jersey, an area known as the New York Bight.
+The Bureau of Ocean Energy Management (BOEM), which has not held an auction for wind leases since 2018, will offer 488,201 acres (197,568 hectares) in shallow waters between Long Island and New Jersey, an area known as the New York Bight.

-The area is 22% smaller than initially proposed last summer due to concerns about the impact of developments on commercial fishing and military interests.
+The area is 22% smaller than what was initially proposed last summer due to concerns about the developments’ impact to commercial fishing and military interests.

 The energy generated from the newly offered areas could one day power nearly 2 million homes, the administration has said.

-Last year, the Biden administration set a goal of installing 30 gigawatts (GW) of offshore wind by 2030 along the nation’s coastlines, enough to power 10 million homes.
-Much of the current development is happening in waters off Northeastern states.
+Last year, the Biden administration set a goal of installing 30 gigawatts (GW) of offshore wind by 2030 along the nation’s coastlines.
+Much of the current development is happening in waters off of Northeastern states.